 - The new redesign does away with the bug-eye look

 Honda Brio 2020: Honda still knows how to make fun small cars

 Honda has been criticized for moving its best selling cars like the Civic and City more upmarket and out of their traditional price points.
-With the 2020 Honda Brio, however, Honda spreads a wet blanket over that raging fire and proves that they can still make small, fuel-efficient and fun-to-drive cars that are more importantly, very affordable.
+With the latest version of Honda Brio, however, Honda spreads a wet blanket over that raging fire and proves that they can still make small, fuel-efficient and fun-to-drive cars that are more importantly, very affordable.

 Watch our review of the Honda Brio and why we think it is the perfect city car!

 Honda Brio 2020: The new kid has legs

 The Honda Brio 2020 has the most power among almost its A-segment rivals.
 The L12B i-VTEC Inline 4 helps and dwarfs its 3 cylinder rivals.
 Power comes in a linear fashion thanks to Honda’s CVT system.

 People decry the loss of the 1.3l engine from the previous model but thanks to that transmission and weight reduction you will barely feel the power penalty.
 There is also a manual transmission option for those of us who prefer to row their own boat.

 Honda Brio 2020 has an athletic, aggressive stance